UltraMessaging/um_kb/kb/home.md

 * [Full UM documentation](https://ultramessaging.github.io/currdoc/) - official documentation.

+* [[LBT-RU Configuration]] - Advice on configuring LBT-RU and DRO UDP peer links.

 * [[UM in the Cloud Notes]] - What to think about when migrating UM to the Cloud.

-* [[Lbmrd NAT Notes]] - explanation and demonstration of UM's "NAT" capabilities of the "lbmrd" resolver daemon.
+* [[Lbmrd NAT Notes]] - Explanation and demonstration of UM's "NAT" capabilities of the "lbmrd" resolver daemon.

 * [[Socket Buffer Notes]]